Privacy Policy

 If you are logged into your Instagram account, you can link the content of this website to your Instagram profile by clicking on the Instagram button.
 This allows Instagram to associate your visit to this website with your user account.
 We would like to point out that we, as the provider of the pages, have no knowledge of the content of the transmitted data or its use by Instagram.

-The storage and analysis of the data is based on Art.
+The data is stored and analyzed on the basis of Art.
 6 para.
 1 lit. f GDPR.
 The website operator has a legitimate interest in ensuring the greatest possible visibility in social media.
-If a corresponding consent was requested, the processing is based exclusively on Art.
+If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a GDPR; the consent can be revoked at any time.

 Insofar as personal data is collected on our website with the help of the tool described here and forwarded to Facebook or Instagram, we and Facebook Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland are jointly responsible for this data processing (Art.
 26 GDPR).
 The joint responsibility is limited exclusively to the collection of data and its transfer to Facebook or Instagram.
 The processing by Facebook or Instagram that takes place after the forwarding is not part of the joint responsibility.
 The obligations incumbent on us jointly have been set out in a joint processing agreement.
 The text of the agreement can be found at: https://www.facebook.com/legal/controller_addendum.
 According to this agreement, we are responsible for providing the privacy information when using the Facebook or Instagram tool and for implementing the tool on our website in a manner that is secure from a data protection perspective.
 Facebook is responsible for the data security of the Facebook or Instagram products.
 You can assert data subject rights (e.g. requests for information) regarding the data processed by Facebook or Instagram directly with Facebook.
 If you assert the data subject rights with us, we are obliged to forward them to Facebook.